Princeton-Woods/Project2/README.md

-# PROJECT NAME
+# Curiosity Books Digital Storefront

 ## Project Description

-Here goes your awesome project description!
+A simple digital storefront in which users can create an account, log in, view a list of books, and add and remove the books from a "reading list" specific to each user

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Angular 5
+* Bootstrap 4.6
+* Spring
+* Spring Boot
+* MySql

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Users can create an account and log in
+* Users can add books to a read list and remove them when logged in
+* Users can navigate between pages and can view individual book details via the store page

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Log out
+* implementing actual shopping funcionality, add to cart, etc.

 ## Getting Started

-(include git clone command)
+clone the repository via git clone
 (include all environment setup steps)

 > Be sure to include BOTH Windows and Unix command